Vinvin202020/scGPT_for_cell_density/README.md

 This repository contains the codebase for **scGPT: Towards Building a Foundation Model for Single-Cell Multi-omics Using Generative AI**.
 The project leverages scGPT to explore its applicability in spatial transcriptomics tasks such as cell density estimation.

-### Online Applications
+### Online Applications of scGPT
-You can now use scGPT through browser-based apps hosted with cloud GPUs.
+scGPT can be used through browser-based apps hosted with cloud GPUs.
 These include:
 - Reference mapping
 - Cell annotation
 - Gene Regulatory Network (GRN) inference